Classicized dynamics and initial conditions in field theories with fakeons: Initial conditions and number of degrees of freedom

 To appreciate this point better, consider the same model but flip the sign of the force.
 We can study this variant by writing $\omega=i\nu$ in the formulas above and assuming $\omega<1/(2\tau)$.
 Everything proceeds as before, with the caveat that if we work directly in the fakeon case ($a=-\infty$, $b=+\infty$), no reduction $x_{\text{HD}}\rightarrow x_{\text{NL}}$ seems to take place, because the integral on the right-hand side of the NL equation is convergent for the most general $x_{\text{HD}}$.
 To find the correct number of initial conditions, we have to work at finite $a$ and $b$, where the reduction works properly, and later take the limits $a\rightarrow -\infty$, $b\rightarrow +\infty$.
 It turns out that such limits are regular and give $c_3=c_4=0$.

 What just said teaches us that if we want to ``fakeonize'' an operator, we have to work in a generic environment (i.e., use the most general Green function that inverts the operator), where the right number of initial conditions follows straightforwardly.
-Particular cases must be reached as limits.
+Particular cases, such as the fakeon one, must be reached as limits.